ReinanS/eColeta/README.md

 <strong>Ecoleta</strong> is a web application to help people find collection points for recycling.

-This application was built on the <strong>Next Level Week Starter</strong> track distributed by [Rocketseat] (https://rocketseat.com.br/).
+This application was built on the <strong>Next Level Week Starter</strong> track distributed by [Rocketseat](https://rocketseat.com.br/).
 The idea of ​​creating an application focused on the environment arose from the coincidence of the course date and the date of the <strong>environment week</strong>

 <!-- CRIAR UMA DOCUMENTAÇÃO (https://github.com/vitorserrano/ecoleta/blob/master/DOCUMENTATION.md)-->